 Desperate Times Call For Desperate Measures

-By Day 3, I was started to question my own perception of reality.
+By Day 3, I was starting to question my own perception of reality.

 Here’s what was actually coming at me: